Program overview

 Graduates of the Bachelor of Paralegal Studies program can pursue a variety of career paths in Canada, including:

-- Legal Researcher: Conduct legal research and prepare documents for court cases, ensuring all information is accurate and relevant.
+• Legal Researcher: Conduct legal research and prepare documents for legal proceedings.

-- Provincial Offences Prosecutor: Prosecute cases in provincial offences court, handling various legal matters.
+• Provincial Offences Prosecutor: Prosecute cases in provincial offences court.

-- Paralegal Firm Manager: Oversee the operations of a paralegal firm, managing staff and client relations.
+• Paralegal Firm Manager: Oversee operations in a paralegal practice, managing staff and client relations.

-- Legal Advocate: Provide advocacy services to clients in specialized tribunals, such as the Landlord and Tenant Board.
+• Legal Advocate: Provide advocacy services for clients in specialized tribunals, such as the Landlord and Tenant Board.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.